 - Outcome: This dual-track approach creates an incredibly capital-efficient scaling model.
 It extends your financial runway, giving you more time to hit key metrics before needing the next round of funding.
 This continuous de-risking and validation cycle allows you to preserve equity and maximise founder wealth over the long term.

-Architecting Your Blended Capital Stack: A Practical Framework
+Architecting Your Blended Capital Stack: A Practical Framework for 2026

 First, you must identify the right types of grants for your startup.
 These fall into three main categories: